 Method 1: Thyme

 As previously mentioned above, thyme is another herbal plant from the same family as sage and has many similarities.
 In terms of the flavors you can get from thyme, you’ll find that it can add bitter and sweet flavor to meals and is a very nice spice for meat, vegetables, and potatoes.

 Being equally popular in Mediterranean cuisine, it is a good and safe alternative to sage.
-Despite that, if you do not make it very careful, both plants actually look similar, so it has happened that people by mistake chose the wrong plant when shopping for their home herb bed.
+These plants actually look quite similar, so it has happened that people chose the wrong plant by mistake when shopping for their home herb.

 Dose: Substitute with equal amounts to sage.
 So, take the same amount of thyme as if you were to use sage.